nwchemgit/nwchem-wiki/Properties.md

 ### Polarizability computed with the Sum over Orbitals method

 As an alternative to the [linear response method](#response-calculations), the Sum over Orbitals method is available to compute polarizabilities.
 Results of these method are much less accurate than linear response calculations, with values off by a factor of 2-4x.
-However, the qualitative nature of this results can be used to compute Raman when coupled with [QMD](Gaussian-Basis-AIMD), as described in reference [9].
+However, the qualitative nature of this results can be used to compute Raman frequencies when coupled with [QMD](Gaussian-Basis-AIMD), as described in reference [9].

 Sample input computing polarizability both with the SOS method and the linear response method:
 ```